pboley/oifits/readme.md

 The individual measurements can be referred to by accessing elements of the `vis`, `vis2`, `t3` and/or `flux` numpy arrays.
-These are themselves objects, which contain the measurement data, as well as references to the corresponding wavelength tables, intererometry stations, etc.
+These are themselves objects, which contain the measurement data, as well as references to the corresponding wavelength tables, interferometry stations, etc.

 For example, if your OIFITS file contains OI_VIS measurements, the visibility amplitude can be found in `oifitsobj.vis[0].visamp`, while the wavelengths